 Both of my children have attended Mountain Island Elementary.
 My daughter is currently there.
 I have only praise for this school's faculty staff and parents.
 The atmosphere is one of community with everyone working together to ensure a positive learning environment for the children.
 The recent move to a STEM focus has been an added bonus to an already strong curriculum and emphasis on reading the arts and academic experiential exposure.
 Parental involvement is high as evidenced by the high turnout in student productions STEM night school picnics and other activities.
 One of MIE's strengths is its diversity.
 All families irrespective of socioeconomic or ethnic background work together to make this school a success.
 The SLT (School Leadership Team) which is a cross section of school administrators parents and teachers work very closely to bring the most innovative learning tools and programs to the school well in advance of many of its counterparts.
 Its PTA is nationally recognized.
 My children have received an excellent education at Mountain Island Elementary.
 I highly recommend this school to other families seeking a quality education for their children.

 Mountain Island Elementary is a public elementary school in Charlotte.
-The principal of Mountain Island Elementary is Mr Jeffrey Ruppenthal, who can be contacted at firstname.lastname@example.org.
-657 children attend Mountain Island Elementary and identify mostly as Black, non-Hispanic; Hispanic; and Asian.
-57% of the 657 students here are paying reduced lunch prices.
+The principal of Mountain Island Elementary is Mr Jeffrey Ruppenthal and can be contacted at firstname.lastname@example.org.
+657 students attend Mountain Island Elementary and identify as Black, non-Hispanic; Hispanic; and Asian.
+57% of the 657 students here get reduced lunch prices.
 The student to teacher ratio at Mountain Island Elementary is 17:1.
 Paw Creek Elementary is one of the nearest elementary schools.

 - Ceramics sculpture

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||57%||57%|